konradstrachan/konradstrachan.github.io/README.md

 ![C++](img/cpp.png)  ![Golang](img/golang.png)  ![JavaScript](img/js.png)  ![NodeJS](img/nodejs.png)  ![Python](img/python.png)

-* I have a strong passion for **Modern C++ (11/14/17)** and have spent a large number of years contributing to professional and hobby code bases
+* I have a strong passion for **Modern C++ (11/14/17)** and have spent a more than 10 years contributing to professional and hobby code bases

-* **Golang** is a more recent interest of mine, having only used it professionally for about 6 months now.
+* **Golang** is a more recent interest of mine, having only used it professionally for about a year now.
 In that time it has won me over allowing for rapid development and solving of problems whilst retaining the power and performance of a strong statically typed compiled lanugage

 * **JavaScript** is a wonderfully flexible language that I have used over many years both on the front end and more recently on the backend with the wonderful **NodeJS**

-* Lastly but by no means leastly I have used **Python** extensively over the last ten years for everything from scripting to microservice deployment
+* Lastly but by no means leastly I have used **Python** extensively over the last 10 years for everything from scripting to microservice deployment

 ## Platforms I have developed for